makersacademy/news-summary-challenge/README.md

 The app has been written in frontend Javascript, HTML and CSS.
 No other libraries or frameworks have been used.

+### Getting Started

+Clone this repo.

+To run the app, open the news.html file in your browser.

+To run the tests, open the testRunner.html file in your browser.

 ## API

 ### API authentication